 • Vanilla absolute — Preferred in perfumery products, absolute vanilla is obtained by selective solvent extraction, using initially non-polar solvent such as benzene, followed by a polar solvent such as ethanol.13

 • Vanilla oleoresin — This is a semi-solid concentrate produced by solvent extraction from macerated beans.
 Vanilla oleoresin is actually just a commercial term, as the liquid extract is not really an oleoresin but a resinoid obtained from the vanilla pods.14

 Each type is claimed to be better and purer than the other.
 But remember, the more processed it is, the less pure and the lower quality your vanilla oil will be.
 More often than not, the natural aroma and essence of vanilla oil is lost during these processes.

 To avoid the risk of being duped into purchasing chemical-laced vanilla oil, I recommend making your own vanilla tincture and infusion at home.
 Try using these recipes:

 DIY Vanilla Tincture

 Simply soak whole vanilla pods in a jar of 151-proof rum.
-After 2 weeks, transfer the mixture in a separate container.
-Sift the solid particles away using a strainer, and you've gota high quality vanilla tincture. .15
+After two weeks, transfer the mixture in a separate container.
+Sift the solid particles away using a strainer, and you've got a high-quality vanilla tincture.15

 DIY Vanilla Oil Infusion

-Here are 2 ways to do vanilla oil infusion:
+Here are two ways to do vanilla oil infusion: